Losing your job or getting fired

 Things not to do after getting fired

-There are thing it is better not to do after getting fired.
+There are things it is better not to do after getting fired.

 - Do not say bad things about your employer on social media